cs394-w20/PlayerToo/README.md

 * npm
 * git

+###### Note: A Firebase account is required as the project directory is setup specifically following Firebase's standard, using their build configurations, Firebase's sdk, and their cloud/db functions.

 ### Installing

 A step by step series of examples that tell you how to get a development env running